AmirmahdiAbtl/Data-Mining-and-Deep-Learning/Fruit Recognition/Readme.md

-# Hunt and Hunter problem with Simulating Annealing
+# Fruit and Rotten Recognition (Transform Learning)

 In this problem we have a list of hunt and hunter animals that said us which animal hunt another and then we should sort a list that a hunter and hunt are in a right situation ( if animal 2 hunt 4 so 2 must become sooner in our list )